 Honesty in all academic endeavours is vital as an expression of the Christian life.
-It is required that students at EuNC will not participate in cheating, plagiarism (using someone else's words and ideas without giving credit to the original source), fabrication, or other forms of academic dishonesty (for example, working in groups when individual work is required, handing in similar assignments to different courses).
+It is required that students at EuNC will not participate in cheating, plagiarism (using someone else's words and ideas without giving credit to the original source), self-plagiarism (reusing work that a student has already submitted for a class), fabrication, or other forms of academic dishonesty (for example, working in groups when individual work is required, using Al tools to generate portions or full work that is submitted for an assignment).